arangodb/arangodb/Documentation/Books/Manual/Upgrading/Starter/README.md

 #### Deployment mode `activefailover` or `cluster`

-The _Starters_ will now perform an initial check that upgrading is possible and when that all succeeds, create an upgrade plan.
-This plan is then executed by every _Starter_.
+The _Starters_ will now perform an initial check that upgrading is possible and when that all succeeds, create an upgrade _plan_.
+This _plan_ is then executed by every _Starter_.

 The `arangodb upgrade` command will show the progress of the upgrade and stop when the upgrade has either finished successfully or finished